Skip to main content

 info

 Select one or more Columns to Group data by and any additional Columns to display.
+For columns that contain URLs, hold Cmd (or Ctrl) and click the URL to open it in a new tab.
 You can select what to display when a column contains multiple values.
 Select a Pivot column and one or more Measures and the visualization displays a column for each combination.

 The following example shows the Number of Events for City: Chicago in the Koalas to the Max data cube.
 The data is grouped by Agent category and Browser.
 The table shows the additional column Event Type.
 Where Event type contains multiple values, Pivot displays the latest value.